DataBiosphere/data-portal/content/guides/userguides/matrices.md

 | `input_id`                                                   | Metadata values for  `sequencing_process.provenance.document_id`       |
 | `input_name`                                                 | Metadata values for `sequencing_input.biomaterial_core.biomaterial_id` |

-More information about DCP post-processing for the project-level matrices can be found in the Matrix Overview for the [Optimus Pipeline](https://broadinstitute.github.io/warp/docs/Pipelines/Optimus_Pipeline/Loom_schema#hca-data-coordination-platform-matrix-processing) and the [Smart-seq2 Pipeline](https://broadinstitute.github.io/warp/docs/Pipelines/Smart-seq2_Multi_Sample_Pipeline/Loom_schema#table-2-column-attributes-cell-metrics) ( in development).
+More information about HCA Data Portal post-processing for the project-level matrices can be found in the Matrix Overview for the [Optimus Pipeline](https://broadinstitute.github.io/warp/docs/Pipelines/Optimus_Pipeline/Loom_schema#hca-data-coordination-platform-matrix-processing) and the [Smart-seq2 Pipeline](https://broadinstitute.github.io/warp/docs/Pipelines/Smart-seq2_Multi_Sample_Pipeline/Loom_schema#table-2-column-attributes-cell-metrics) ( in development).

-#### DCP Library-Level Matrix Overview
+#### HCA Data Portal Library-Level Matrix Overview

 Library-level matrices (also Loom files) are cell-by-gene matrices for each individual library preparation in a project.
 Overall, library-level matrices: